-During fiscal 2000, the Company adopted the 1999 Employee Stock Purchase Plan (the "Stock Purchase Plan") under which the Company is authorized to issue up to 200,000 shares of Common Stock.
-All full-time and part-time employees (including officers) can choose to have up to 10% of their annual compensation withheld to purchase the Company's Common Stock.
-The purchase price of the stock is 85% of the average closing price over the five trading days immediately preceding March 1, 2000 or the average closing price over the five days immediately preceding February 28, 2001, whichever is less.
-The Company has not issued any shares under the Stock Purchase Plan during fiscal 2000.
-As of September 30, 2000, there was approximately \$164,000 of employee contributions included in accrued liabilities in the accompanying financial statements.
-The Stock Purchase Plan does not allow an employee to purchase stock through the Stock Purchase Plan if immediately after the grant of an option, he or she would own stock representing 5% or more of the total combined voting power or value of all classes of the stock of the Company.
-The Stock Purchase Plan will terminate on February 28, 2010, unless the Board of Directors extends the term.
+Under the 1999 Employee Stock Purchase Plan ("Stock Purchase Plan") the Company is authorized to issue up to 200,000 shares of Common Stock.
+All full-time and part-time employees can choose to have up to 10% of their annual compensation withheld to purchase the Company's Common Stock at purchase prices defined within the provisions of the Stock Purchase Plan.
+The Company issued 21,764 shares under the Stock Purchase Plan during fiscal 2001, the first full year of the Plan.
+As of September 30, 2001, there was approximately \$209,000 of employee contributions included in accrued liabilities in the accompanying balance sheets.